jeffdonthemic/sfdc-rails-papertrail-logger/README.md

 	SFDC_CLIENT_ID=[REMOTE-ACCESS-CONSUMER-KEY]
 	SFDC_CLIENT_SECRET=[REMOTE-ACCESS-CONSUMER-SECRET]

 Start the application by running 'foreman start -p 3000' and then point your browser to [http://localhost:3000](http://localhost:3000).
-Log into Salesforce and manually add a new Log__c record and watch the magic!
+Log into Salesforce and manually add a new Log__c record and watch the magic as log records appear in the terminal!

 ### Deploy to Heroku